xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.6.2.8 =
+* fixes broken AJAX search on some systems
+* valid timezone setting is enforced
+* prevents activation if PHP version is less than 5.3
+* several minor bug fixes

 = 1.6.2.7.1 =
 fixes bug where list pagination drops search